LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 It's the same dialog that has been used on other pages, I know and I also know that it would be pretty rare for it to be a non-modal dialog on one page and modal on most or all of the others.
 Eventually your state of surprise is replaced by internal screams and audible sighs, as in reality, this would not even feature in the top billion oddest accessibility issues.
 As focus isn't trapped here, this fails SC 2.4.3 Focus Order (A), as a user can tab out of the dialog and their focus becomes lost under the the blurred dialog backdrop.

+##### How to find

+Manual testing by pressing <kbd>Tab</kbd> to advance focus through the entirety of each page.
+I tend to do this with keyboard alone, first and then do it with a screen reader, close to the end, and I do so on every page I test.

 ##### Solution

 In layman's terms the solution is to simply trap focus within and make this dialog modal.
-As I was the one responsible for this monstrosity, I simply used the inbuilt JS method `showModal(),` which automatically makes the HTML `<dialog>` element a modal.
+As I was the one responsible for this monstrosity, I simply used the inbuilt JS method `showModal()`, which automatically makes the HTML `<dialog>` element a modal.

 #### Closing dialog doesn't return focus to invoking element

 Another issue with that pesky dialog.
 This time closing it with a keyboard does not send focus back to the button that opened it, which is a failure of SC 2.4.3 Focus Order (A).
-Again, this is something that impacts keyboard and screen reader users, as in a typical site with many links, it may take a lot of effort to get back to where their focus should be.
+Again, this is something that impacts keyboard and screen reader users, as in a typical site with many links, it may take a lot of effort to get back to where they wanted their focus to be, now they would have to <kbd>Tab</kbd> all the way back to where they wanted to pick up from where they left off.

+##### How to find

+Manual testing by pressing closing disclosure widgets with a keyboard and then determinig where focus moves to.
+It's not always clear where focus has gone to, as if it is placed on the body element, it's unlikely a focus indicator would be present.
+A nifty little method is setting a Watch Target in Chrome's DevTools.
+To do this, open up the DevTools, click the Console tab and there is an eye icon, it's accessible name is "Create live expression".
+An input then appears in the panel and has the AccName "Expression", simply type or paste the following code snippet into that input `document.activeElement`.
+Now, each time you have the console open and you Tab around a page, that value will tell you which element has focus, which I find useful for those times it's not obvious where it is.

 ##### Solution

 Solving this depends on how the dialog was implemented, if it is the HTML `<dialog>` element, then what has happened is somebody has intentionally or accidentally broken the default behaviour, as that stuff comes for free.
 If it was a hand rolled dialog, then they have forgot to send focus back to the trigger button.
-Ours is a native <dialog> and I broke that behaviour on purpose, so I just removed the JS that butchered it and focus now handles as expected.
+Ours is a native `<dialog>` and I broke that behaviour on purpose, so I just removed the JS that butchered it and focus now handles as expected.

 #### Dialog close button lacks AccName

 There are two close buttons on the dialog, one at the top and the other at the bottom, the top one lacks an accessible name, on this page, meh.
 This of course fails SC 4.1.2 Name, Role, Value (A) as all user interface components must have an accessible name, as it tends to provide a nice clue to screen reader users about what the thing does.
 It also benefits voice input users, in that those users can instruct their software to "Click, \[name of button]", as opposed to forcing them to faff around with grids and numbers, etc. This is less of an issue for voice users, here, as there are two buttons that serve the same purpose, which would both have the same AccName.
 A screen reader user may well be confused about what that button could do and if they were to chance it, it would close, and that could well be not what they wanted.

+##### How to find

+I have previously discussed the tools I use that are available in the console or indeed using a screen reader.
+Those are great ways of catching these things.
+In this instance, Axe can help us out, the reason I want to discuss this is because this element is in a dialog.
+When the dialog is hidden, it is properly hidden, it is not exposed to the accessibility tree, at all.
+So, the way Axe and others works is they take a snapshot of the page in its current state only.
+If any widgets are currently not exposed, then Axe does not snoop inside their code.
+I did mention this in my intro, but as this is the first time I can demonstrate it, I thought we'd go over that, again.
+So, for comparison's sake, scan the page with the dialog closed, then open the dialog and scan the page again.
+On this occasion, we have an issue that was not present before we opened the dialog. this same logic really does apply to any changes on the page.
+Axe, etc will find issues with things that are only visually hidden, but not programmatically hidden.
+As an example, if we just nudged our  dialog off the screen, shrank it down and called it good, the tools would find any issues within, as `hidden` (HTML attribute), `visibility: visible;` `aria-hidden="true"` or `display: none;` were not used.

 ##### Solution